 The option of traveling to Machu Picchu by train in a single day is a bit long and tiring.
 The other option is to travel by train in the afternoon after a tour such as the Sacred Valley or the Maras Moray Salt Mines.

-In Aguas Calientes, there is only one return station; it will not be difficult to board a train.
+In Aguas Calientes, there is only one return station; boarding a train will not be difficult.

 This type of bicycle trip does make for lovers of adventure and adrenaline—those who want to combine the journey by bus, bicycle, train, and walking.
 Here, you can also do more extreme adventure sports, such as River Rafting on the Urubamba River and zip-lining with local companies in Santa María and Santa Teresa.

-Do not think you can go by bicycle from Cusco to Machu Picchu, because this option does not exist.
+Do not think you can bicycle from Cusco to Machu Picchu because this option does not exist.
 You can hire a tour with a travel operator and travel part of the journey by bicycle through the tourist route known as the Inca Jungle.

-For this route, availability of at least three days is required, including Machu Picchu.
-But some tour operators have multiple options for this same route that they can offer you.
+It’s necessary to book in advance for three days, including Machu Picchu.
 It all depends on you and your time.
 The tour begins in Cusco, arrives in Ollantaytambo, and climbs the Abra Málaga at 4300 meters above sea level.
 And from there, they go down on bicycles; they arrive at Santa María.
 Then in the following days, they will pass through Santa Teresa and Hidroeléctrica, and thus finally, they will arrive at Aguas Calientes Machu Picchu.

 The treks do organize by tour operators and include the services of porters, guides, and meals.
 So at this level of organization, your trip will be unique and unforgettable since you won’t even have to carry the weight of your backpack because they can take care of it.